emirbartu/ollama-pdf-translator/README.md

 <!-- ROADMAP -->
 ## What is this

+This is a very basic but efficient Python program for translating PDFs without touching graphics.
+I know there are lots of alternatives, but they are pricey 🤑 and steal your data 🤗, so this works on your local machine, nothing to worry about.
+<br><br>
+I was searching for worksheets for my exam, and there is a lack of resources in either English or Turkish; also, I had to keep the layout, so I created this.
+<br><br>
-This is a very basic but efficient Python program for translate PDF's without touching graphics I know there are lots of alternatives but they are pricyyy 🤑 and steals your data 🤗 so this work on your local machine nothing to worry about. <br><br> I was searching for worksheet for my exam and there are lack of resources in nor English or Turkish also I had to keep the layout so created this. <br><br> I don't have a roadmap for this project, but I uploaded it to this platform in case it helps someone, and anyone who wants to deal with it can take it and run it on a server and open a website or something.
+I don't have a roadmap for this project, but I uploaded it to this platform in case it helps someone, and anyone who wants to deal with it can take it and run it on a server and open a website or something.

 <!-- - [ ] Feature 1
 - [ ] Feature 2